-84.6 Complementary Studies Electives
+Complementary Studies Electives 84.6

 To better understand the role of Engineering within a broader social context, all programs require an element of complementary studies consisting of the humanities, social sciences, arts, management, engineering economics and communications.
 Aspects of these topics are covered in mandatory courses, but each program contains complementary studies electives so that students may explore areas of particular interest.
 Notwithstanding this, the Canadian Engineering Accreditation Board requires that programs include exposure to the central thought processes of the humanities and social sciences.
-At most one Complementary Studies Elective may be taken from List 1, normally in the First Year of the program.
+One Complementary Studies Elective must be taken from List 1, normally in the First Year of the program.
 Further Complementary Studies Electives must be at the 200-level or above and should be selected from List 2 (see §231 for course descriptions and prerequisites):